rastringer/Behavioral-Cloning/writeup.md

 ```

-The car is now learning to keep to the middle and take corners competently.
+The car is now learning to keep to the middle and take corners competently:

 ![alt text][image7]